IsaiahvH/HRI-Dance-Project/README.md

 Here: (delete this line)
 - TODO: Briefly describe the experiment at the top of this README.
 - TODO: Remove the ...Improvements.md and keep updating this README until all TODOs are done.

-Administration: Templates for consent and information letters, trial structure and description of the dance moves.
-- TODO: update readme and remove link to edit the form.
-Also lock the form somehow.
-Maybe remove links entirely.

 Experiment: OpenSesame file and dependencies, the results of the experiment, their statistical analysis.
 - TODO: Remove drafts.